-In this post, we share the side effects for some of the hormone-based medicines used in treating Fibroids.
+Therefore, in this post, we share the side effects of some of the hormone-based medicines used in treating Fibroids.

 Some Side Effects of Hormone-based Fibroid Treatments

-Some of these medications modify the effect of hormones oestrogen and progesterone.
+Some of these medications affect the way hormones like oestrogen and progesterone work.

-We summarise the treatments and their side effects in these treatments below.
-Speak to your doctor if any of these concern you.
+Below are some of these drugs and their side effects.
+Speak to your doctor if any of these worry you.

 InfoGram – Medication Side Effects

-Many women rightly worry about side effects of medication - and knowing them in advance helps you decide if you can tolerate them and what to expect when taking them.
+Many women rightly worry about the side effects of medicines.
+Knowing them in advance helps you decide if you can tolerate them.
+In addition, you know what to expect when taking them.